Warishayat/AI-Girlfriend-Whatsapp-Chatbot/README.md

-# AI-Girlfriend-Chatbot
+# AI-Girlfriend-Whatsapp-Chatbot
-End to End AI-Girlfriend-Chatbot-Backed by fastapi, react, react-router-dom, sqlite3, Langchain, Langgraph, CICD, render and aws if needed.
+End to End AI-Girlfriend-Whatsapp-Chatbot-Backed by fastapi, react, react-router-dom, sqlite3, Langchain, Langgraph, CICD, render and aws if needed.